gsinghjay/fast-api-ci-cd/README.md

 ### Skip Conditions

 Workflows are skipped when:
-- Commit is from github-actions[bot]
+- Commit is from:
+  - github-actions[bot]
+  - semantic-release user
 - Commit message contains:
   - [skip ci]
   - chore(release)